Excuses for Missing Work (Good and Bad Reasons)

-When telling your boss the reason for your absence, keep your excuse brief.
-Don’t go into an elaborate explanation – the longer the excuse, the more likely your employer is to think you are lying.
-Remember: the longer your excuse, the less likely you will be able to remember it.
+Don’t go into an elaborate explanation – the longer the excuse, the more likely your employer is to think you are lying. and the less likely you will be able to remember it.
 Also, be sure to tell your boss about your absence as soon as possible.

 The best way to do this is by calling the office as soon as possible, or emailing your boss.
 If your company has a particular policy for calling in sick, be sure to follow those guidelines.
 Here's how to call in or email to notify your boss that you're sick and won't be at work.